Main fundraiser photo

 As part of her condition her brain cannot process too much information or noise and as a result she becomes overwhelmed and acts out.
 Reasoning with her is impossible and we just have to ride it out.

-Unfortunately, although we remortgaged the house and put all of our savings into memory making and the renovations our finances to complete were beyond our reach, which left us in the position of fundraising.
+Unfortunately, although we remortgaged the house and put all of our savings into memory making and the renovations, the finances required to complete were beyond our reach, which left us in the enenviable position of needing to fundraise.

-Before the renovation Caitlin shared a room with her 5 year old brother and her older brother was in the room next to them.
-We moved them out and up into a loft conversion, giving Caitlin her own room with accessible en-suite.
+Before the renovation Caitlin shared a room with her younger brother and her older brother was in the room next to them.
+We moved the boys out and up into a loft conversion, allowing us the space to create Caitlins room with accessible en-suite.

-To keep Caitlin with the rest of the family we have installed a through floor lift, then when her mobility starts to fail her, she can still be in a familiar space, one she remembers from when she still had usable vision.
+To make sure Caitlin is able to maintain access to the whole house and stay fully involved with the rest of the family (with as much independence as possible) we have installed a through floor lift, so when her mobility starts to fail her, she can still be in a familiar space, one she remembers from when she still had usable vision.

-We know we are going to lose our little girl but we want to make sure she has the most amazing life she can before then.
+We know we are going to lose our little girl and Battens disease is going to rob her of so much, but we are determined to not let it ruin the time we have so we desperately want to make sure she has the most amazing life she can before then.

 More information on Caitlins condition can be found on the link below: